 The questionnaire design for this survey borrows heavily from the 1994 Survey on Smoking in Canada.
 Some questions have been added for consistency with international surveys which use the concept of smoking behaviour "in the last 30 days".
+The annual file includes only responses to the questions that were present in both cycles.

-The questionnaire used for the Canadian Tobacco Use Monitoring Survey during Cycle 1 of 2004 contains several questions that were either somewhat modified or not asked in Cycle 2 of 2003.
-For example, a question about the reason for quitting smoking was modified while new questions about tobacco products were added.
+The questionnaire used for the Canadian Tobacco Use Monitoring Survey during Cycle 1 of 2005 contains several questions that were not asked in Cycle 2 of 2004.
+The new questions refer to smokers' behaviour that poses fire risk, use of cessation products when not trying to quit smoking, opinion on smoking at work, and exposure to second-hand smoke.